 Whilst it is great to simply snack on a fresh punnet of blueberries, there are a number of fun and healthy ways you can create snacks with them.
 These recipes your little peeps will enjoy joining you in the kitchen to make, so make sure you include them in the fun.
 Here are some of our favourites:

 Yoghurt bark is incredibly easy to make such a wonderful alternative to sugary ice creams and ice blocks when your little peeps are looking for a treat on a hot day.
 Be creative with your toppings!

 I just love scrolls.
 So do my kids.
 The store bought varieties are generally full of sugar, but the good news is home made scrolls are totally achievable!

 On the weekend we like to hit the park first thing and will often take a simple breakfast with us.
 These are also convenient for mornings that turn pear shaped and you need a quick breakfast on the run for the kids!

 This recipe is so simple, tasty and healthy.
 Your little peeps will love helping you make these!

 Can you imagine the squeals of delight if you bought these out at a kids party?
+I bet you never thought of ice blocks when thinking of a healthy blueberry snack.
 Get yourself some gorgeous moulds and give these a try!
 They couldn’t be easier.